System Design Space

 Release and open source

-The company is shifting its focus to an open-source model and commercial support.
+The company shifts focus from the platform to MongoDB as an open-source database with commercial support.

 2013